A popular saying in business goes, “Put yourself in your customers’ shoes.”

 Over time, the needs and interests of your customers will change.

 Update your ICPs and buyer personas to ensure they’re still relevant.
-Conduct surveys or interviews on a yearly basis to ensure your aware of market changes and trends.
+Conduct surveys or interviews yearly to ensure you know market changes and trends.

-With accurate customer profiles, you’re more likely to create strategies that will resonate with your target audience and get more leads.
+Accurate customer profiles make you more likely to create strategies to resonate with your target audience and get more leads.

 As a result, your business will grow and generate more sales.
 You’ll also be able to build products and services that will better satisfy the needs of your ICPs and buyer personas.